gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 for the like-named, existing `Index` to have exactly the same definition and name when an `IndexNameConflictException` is thrown.

-If so, [spring-data-gemfire-name] returns the existing `Index` as is, even on `override`.
+If so, Spring Data for VMware GemFire returns the existing `Index` as is, even on `override`.
 There is no harm in this behavior, since both the name and the definition are exactly the same.
-Of course, [spring-data-gemfire-name] can only accomplish this when [spring-data-gemfire-name] is able to find the existing `Index`, which is dependent on [vmware-gemfire-short-name]'s APIs.
-If it cannot be found, nothing happens and a [spring-data-gemfire-name] `GemfireIndexException` is thrown that wraps the `IndexNameConflictException`.
+Of course, Spring Data for VMware GemFire can only accomplish this when Spring Data for VMware GemFire is able to find the existing `Index`, which is dependent on GemFire's APIs.
+If it cannot be found, nothing happens and a Spring Data for VMware GemFire `GemfireIndexException` is thrown that wraps the `IndexNameConflictException`.

-However, when the definition of the existing `Index` is different, [spring-data-gemfire-name] attempts to re-create the `Index` by using the `Index` definition specified in the `index` bean definition.
+However, when the definition of the existing `Index` is different, Spring Data for VMware GemFire attempts to re-create the `Index` by using the `Index` definition specified in the `index` bean definition.
 Make sure that this is intended and that the `index` bean definition matches your expectations and application requirements.